bradj00/multi-sig-wallet/README.md

 # Homebrew Multi-Sig Ethereum Wallet

-A multi-signature Ethereum wallet built from the ground up using Web3 + ReactJS + Moralis.
+A multi-signature Ethereum-compatible wallet built from the ground up using Web3 + ReactJS + Moralis.

 Set a number of wallets to control the treasury of a contract.
 This will hold any native token (ETH/MATIC) plus ERC-20 compatible tokens and allow a committee to vote on proposed transfers of treasury funds.